Gopabandhu Choudhuri

 Gopabandhu Choudhuri (also spelled Gopabandhu Choudhury; 8 May 1895 – 29 April 1958) was an Indian activist, social worker and freedom fighter.
 He participated in the Non-cooperation Movement, Civil Disobedience movement.

 Early life

-Gopabandhu Choudhuri was born to Gokulananda Choudhuri at the village of Kherasa, Jagatsinghpur District, Odisha.
-His father belonged to a landlord family and was an eminent advocate.
+Gopabandhu Choudhuri was born to Gokulananda Choudhuri at the village of Kherasa, Jagatsinghpur.
+He belonged to an aristocratic Zamindar Karan family.
+His father was an eminent advocate.
 His younger brother was Nabakrushna Choudhury who was Chief minister of Orissa.